 Common live streaming platforms

-- Facebook streaming is free for any number of participants, and you can show off your event for eight hours after you press 'start live video'.
+- Facebook Live: Streaming is free for any number of participants, and you can show off your event for eight hours after you press 'start live video'.

-- If you and your guests use iPhones/iPads, then Apple FaceTime is also free and allows up to 32 people to join in.
+- FaceTime: If you and your guests use iPhones/iPads, then Apple FaceTime is also free and allows up to 32 people to join in.
+This is a great option for intimate weddings—just be sure to check with your guests to make sure they have a compatible device!

-- YouTube Live is free for unlimited viewers and you can stream in a single video for up to 12 hours.
+- YouTube Live: This service is free for unlimited viewers and you can stream in a single video for up to 12 hours.
 We love this option if you want to be able to re-watch your live stream (again and again) as YouTube will automatically save your wedding live stream.

-- If you have a free Zoom account, you can broadcast on a private cloud for 40 minutes and up to 100 participants.
-You can pay $14.99 for a monthly “pro” zoom account or increase bandwidth to 500 participants with a $50 fee.
+- Zoom: If you have a free Zoom account, you can broadcast on a private cloud for 40 minutes and up to 100 participants.
+You can also pay $14.99 for a monthly “pro” zoom account for additional allowances or increase your bandwidth to 500 participants with a $50 fee.

-- Google Hangouts recently had a makeover and is now known as Google Meet.
+- Google Meet: Google Hangouts recently had a makeover and is now known as Google Meet.
 It's another free tool and is easy for anyone with a Gmail account.
-As standard, Google Meet only lets 25 people join a video call but through September 30, 2020, G Suite customers have free access to advanced Google Meet video conference features, such as larger meetings (up to 250 participants), live streaming, and recording.
+As standard, Google Meet only lets 25 people join a video call but they have routinely offered exceptions to the rule so check it out!

 Autumn and Christian decided on adding a Facebook Live feed for their faraway attendees at their May 20, 2020 wedding in Ohio.
 Read the full story on Local12.com.